tillt/ChapterForge/README.md

 Fast-start repacks `moov` ahead of `mdat` when requested.

-These settings mirror Apple-authored “golden” files so that QuickTime, Music.app, and AVFoundation surface titles, URLs (`extraAttributes[HREF]`), and thumbnails reliably.
+These settings mirror Apple-authored “golden” files so that QuickTime, Music.app, and AVFoundation surface titles, URLs, and thumbnails reliably.

 ### Technical Breakdown

 - Track references (`tref/chap`): audio track points only to the title text track and the image track (when present); the URL track is deliberately **not** referenced.
 This matches Apple-authored files and keeps QuickTime showing titles while Music.app shows thumbnails.
+- HREF propagation: every chapter URL is mirrored into the title track payload as well, which makes AVFoundation expose it in `extraAttributes[HREF]`.
 - Timescales: text/url/image tracks use 1000 Hz; audio timescale is preserved from the source.
 Track IDs may differ; structure/flags/handlers remain.

 #### Chapter track reference (titles, URLs, images)